Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Equation of state

 where $\chi \equiv (\rho-\rho_0)/3\rho_0$ quantifies deviation from saturation density.
 In this work, we assume the NS interior to be composed solely of nucleonic matter whose properties can be extrapolated from the saturation characteristics embodied in the nuclear empirical parameters introduced above.
 A review of the experimental determination and theoretical estimation of these parameters can be found in Ref.~\cite{Margueron:2017eqc}.

-In these expansions, we have three classes of parameters, in general.
-Their information enters in our calculations as prior knowledge of these parameters motivated by nuclear physics.
-The uncertainties in the lower order parameters are quite small and they are fairly well determined \cite{Brown:2013pwa,Tsang:2019ymt}.
+The uncertainties in the lower order parameters are quite small, and are fairly well determined~\cite{Brown:2013pwa,Tsang:2019ymt}.
 Hence, we keep the lowest-order empirical parameters fixed, such as $e_0 (\rho_0) = -15.9$ MeV and $\rho_0= 0.16$ fm$^{-3}$.
 At the next order, the parameters incorporated are the curvature of symmetric matter ($K_0$), the symmetry energy ($e_{\rm sym}$) and slope ($L$) of that energy at $\rho_0$.
 While their uncertainties are larger, plenty of experimental data exist that constrain their ranges~\cite{Piekarewicz:2009gb,Lattimer:2012xj,Oertel:2016bki, Zhang:2019fog}.
 Therefore, for the Bayesian inference, their priors are taken to be Gaussian distributions with spreads set to those ranges and means set to their medians.
-The higher-order parameters are not well-constrained but they are necessary for understanding the high-density behavior inside the NS.
+The higher-order parameters are not well-constrained but are necessary for understanding the high-density behavior inside the NS.
 Therefore, we choose large ranges of uniformly probable values for the curvature of symmetry energy ($K_{\rm sym}$) and the skewness ($J_0$, $J_{\rm sym}$) as their priors~\cite{Kolomeitsev:2016sjl,Margueron:2017eqc,Margueron:2018eob}.

-These prior ranges are listed in Table~\ref{tab:prior}.
-Additionally, we require the EoS to be causal throughout the density range, which implies that the speed of sound never exceeds the speed of light.
-Further, we demand the EoS to have monotonic increase in pressure in order for the star to be mechanically stable.
-Also, the EoS must be stiff enough to produce massive stars satisfying the $2M_\odot$ criteria~\footnote{We do not follow the procedure suggested in Refs.~\cite{Miller:2019nzo} and~\cite{Landry:2020vaw} as we would like to allow the masses which are heavier than the observed maximum mass of NS.} arising from the radio pulsar observation~\cite{Antoniadis:2013pzd,Cromartie:2019kug}.
+Due to the lack of theoretical understanding of nuclear matter at the supra-nuclear density we use a three-piecewise polytrope parameterization ($\Gamma_1, \Gamma_2, \Gamma_3$) with fixed transition densities.
+We create a set of models (see the Bayesian methodology described in section~\ref{section:Bayes}) with a varying transition density between $1.1-1.7 n_0$ where the first polytrope is attached.
+Then we compare each model with the data following the interpretation of ~\citet{Bayes-factor}, but do not find significant evidence for any particular transition density.
+However, we observe the evidence is slightly higher around $1.25n_0$ and therefore, fix the first transition point there.
+Similarly, Ref~\cite{Essick-2020arXiv} found a local maximum in the evidence for theoretical models below $2\rho_0$.
+We use the first polytrope between $1.25$ to $1.8 n_0$.
+Then we stitch the second polytrope upto $3.6 n_0$.
+We use the last polytrope above that density.